 How Good Ergonomics Education Improves Workplace Productivity

+Having good ergonomics education for your organisation is one of the important pillars of any wellbeing program.
 In this episode of ‘Wine and Wisdom’ I speak to Kirsty Angerer about ‘How Good Ergonomics Education improves Workplace Productivity’.

 - What ergonomics really is.